dansmyers/Algorithms/Challenge_Projects/2-The_Lost_Sprint.md

 Start with my notes on the key ideas below, then look at the [first half of this presentation](https://www.cs.jhu.edu/~susan/600.363/tetris.pdf), which talks about proving that Tetris is NP-complete.
 The Tetris part is kind of hard to follow from the slides, but the first part is a good overview of the important concepts.

+After quickly reading through those, read the first part of Chapter 34 of CLRS, which is again an introduction to the important concepts of the chapter.
+Your goal is to get some familiarity with the terminology and concepts so you can read the later chapters more smoothly.

+Read the very beginning of 34.1 on polynomial time algorithms.
+The rest of 34.1 can be skimmed.

+- There is one part of 34.1 that will come up in the later sections: the last part of the section introduces the idea of specifying a problem description as a formal language.
+At our level of interest, this is mostly an extra formality that we don't need to worry about.
+For practical purposes, when the book talks about "language" in the subsequent sections, you can mentally replace it with "problem".

+Read the **end** of 34.2 on the complexity class NP.
+The first parts of 34.2 deal with polynomial time verification, which you should be okay with from the earlier notes.

+The beginning of 34.3 discusses the general details of reducibility in more technical detail than the earlier notes.
+My suggestion is to make sure you understand the descriptions of reducibility in the intro notes and the first part of the Chapter 34 before tackling this section.
+You **do not** have to read the part on circuit satisfiability, although it is nice to know that it was the first problem ever proved to be NP-complete.

+Finally, 34.4 and 34.5 are the meat of the chapter: both sections show how to prove that a new problem is NP-complete using the combination of reduction and an existing NP-complete problem.
+You will need to look at these as you work on the deliverable, but I suggest that you avoid getting bogged down: all of these proofs are complex, maybe the hardest we've seen in the class.

+A good starting point for engaging with 34.4 is to understand the SAT problem and its more restricted variations, 3-SAT and 3-CNF-SAT.
+These are classic problems that show up in a lot of contexts.

 ## Key Ideas